-Roy, with the help of local cardiologists, established the TAVR clinic at the Graves Gilbert Clinic (GGC) in 2016.
-They approached patient care cautiously – carefully screening each individual to ensure they were ideal candidates for the procedure and evaluating the risks.
+Roy, with the help of local cardiothoracic surgeons Paul Moore, MD, and Wallace Carter, MD, and cardiologist Mohammad Abdoul Waheed, MD, helped establish the TAVR program in Bowling Green in 2016.
+The Heart Team approached patient care cautiously — carefully screening each individual to ensure they were ideal candidates for the procedure and minimizing potential risks.

 What Is TAVR?

-Consequently, the geriatric and structural nature of the disease prompts doctors like Roy to treat patients as close to the onset of the disease as possible, shifting the preferred treatment age back by at least 20 years.
+Nearly 15 percent of adults aged 75 and older have some form of aortic stenosis.
+Roy says that calcium buildup within the valve causes the condition in older patients, and if earlier likely due to bicuspid valve degeneration.
+Consequently, the geriatric and structural nature of the disease prompts doctors like Roy to treat patients as close to the onset of the disease as possible, shifting the preferred treatment age back as earliest as possible.

 A Promising Procedure

 Almost three years have passed since the TAVR program’s inception at GGC.
 Roy and his team are celebrating overwhelming success.
-Patients come in for a minimally invasive, outpatient procedure and leave the clinic within two or three days — not a week as with open-heart surgeries.
+Patients come in for a minimally invasive, inpatient surgery and leave the hospital within two or three days – not a week as with open-heart surgeries.

-Roy adds, “In Germany, they perform more of these procedures than open-heart surgeries.
-I envision this becoming the US norm within the decade.”
+Roy adds, “In Europe, they perform more of these procedures than standard aortic valve replacement.
+I envision this becoming the U.S. norm within the decade.”

 Patient Challenges and Opportunities

-Roy explains that the most challenging patients to treat have suffered long-untreated symptoms of diseased valves.
-Due to congestive heart failure and comorbid valve conditions, the valve’s structure can change, complicating surgery.
+Roy explains that the most challenging patients to treat have suffered long, untreated symptoms of diseased valves.
+Due to congestive heart failure and comorbid valve conditions, the heart’s function can remodel and deteriorate, complicating surgery.

 He references patients with severe cases and early diagnoses as the choice candidates for the TAVR procedure.
-Due to the ubiquity of obesity, the clinic doesn’t think it poses a significant challenge during the operation.
+Due to the ubiquity of obesity, Roy doesn’t think it poses a significant challenge during operation.

 So far, patient feedback has been overwhelmingly positive.
-Patients rejoin their families in a couple days and feel improvement almost immediately, usually through greater energy and deeper breathing.
-The same instant gratification that motivates Roy ignites patient enthusiasm post-operation.
+Patients rejoin their families in a couple days and feel improvement almost immediately, usually through early ambulation.
+The same instant gratification that motivates Roy, ignites patient enthusiasm post-operation.
 And, in his words, their joy “spreads like wildfire.”

 Roy notes how well the small city has adapted to innovative medicine: “With this TAVR clinic collaboration, Warren County is moving toward more minimally invasive, high-tech procedures.”

-Due largely to the work of his clinic, Graves-Gilbert’s stroke and vascular programs compete with the most reputable medical centers in the country.
+Due largely to the work of the Heart Team, they compete with the most reputable medical centers in the country.
 Roy owes this success to the team’s collaboration and attention to detail: “There are very few times in medicine when we implement a team approach.
-When this clinic came to life, it was the first time I’d witnessed a few doctors in one room, all devoted to one patient.”
+When this valve clinic came to life, it was the first time I’d witnessed a truly collaborative approach, all devoted to one patient.”

-He adds, “Our continued growth speaks to our meticulous care we give each individual.
-We are all careful proceduralists, thinking through each complication before, during, and after operations.
+Roy adds, “Our continued growth speaks to our meticulous care we give each individual.
+We are all careful proceduralists, thinking through each approach before, during, and after the procedure.
 Each patient has a skilled heart team dedicated to their best result.”